csc-training/geocomputing/gdal/readme.md

 We will use Puhti web interface simple file editor for editing the files in this exercise.

-* Open another tab in your web-browser to [Puhti web interface](https://puhti.csc.fi).
+* Open another tab in your web browser to [Puhti web interface](https://puhti.csc.fi).
 * Open Files -> `/scratch/project_200xxx`
 * Open folders: `students` -> `cscusername` -> `geocomputing` -> `gdal`

-Open the files with Edit under the menu behind the file name.
+Open the files with Edit under the menu on the right of file name.
 * [gdal_serial.sh](gdal_serial.sh) - the bash script, includes GDAL commands to be executed.
 For handling several files a for loop is used.
 	* Change the project name and username to yours in both GDAL commands.
 Save.
 * [gdal_batch_job_serial.sh](gdal_batch_job_serial.sh) - the batch job script.
 Where are output and error messages written?
-How many cores and for how long time are reserved?
+How many cores are reserved, and for how long a time?
 How much memory?
 Which partition is used?
 Which modules are used?
 	* Change the project name in SLURM settings.
 Save.

 * Run the script as batch file: